drawsmcgraw/satchel/docs/digitalocean-salt-cloud-map-files.md

     True
 ````

+If nothing comes back, try the `test.ping` command again a few times.
+Sometimes it can take a moment before the minions check in to the master.

 <!-- Successful output should look like? -->

 Once you've successfully created the VMs in your map file, deleting them is just as easy: